brucew5978-git/g-f_filter/algorithm_theory.md

 ## Benefits

-THe main benefits of using the
+THe main benefits of using the g-h filter is the improved results when compared to using measured data alone.
+This is clearly shown in figure 1.